stilvoid/thiy/README.md

 # Thiy

-Thiy (pronounced "thigh") is a templating engine for that uses YAML templates to produce HTML files.
+Thiy (pronounced "thigh") is a templating engine that uses YAML templates to produce HTML files.

 **T**emplates for **H**TML **I**n **Y**AML.